-How to Visit Buzludzha
+How To Visit The Buzludzha Monument

 This page is offered as a guide to help you plan your own visit to Buzludzha.

 Please note: It is currently not possible for visitors to go inside the Buzludzha monument and none of the tour providers below will be able to guarantee interior access.

 The monument is clearly marked on Google Maps, and can be reached from Sofia in roughly 3-4 hours, depending on road and weather conditions.

 There are north and south approaches to the mountain peak.
 The north road can be accessed from the Shipka Pass, just near the Monument to Freedom, while the south road begins near the village of Kran, on the road between Kazanlâk and Shipka town, and is marked with a monument to Dimitâr Blagoev.
 Do not attempt the north road in winter, as it is often buried in deep snow.
 However, the south road is usually kept open all year round.

 TRAIN OR BUS STATION